 A participant generally will have no taxable income upon exercise of an incentive stock option, provided the employee remains an employee of EMCORE at all times from the grant date of the option to the day three months before such exercise, except that the alternative minimum tax may apply.
 Subject to certain statutory restrictions, gain realized upon a disposition of the Company's Common Stock received pursuant to the exercise of an incentive stock option will generally be taxed as long-term capital gain if the participant holds the shares for at least two years after the date of grant and one year after the date of exercise (the "holding period requirement").
-Generally, if the participant has not satisfied the holding period requirement, the participant will recognize ordinary income upon the disposition of the Common Stock equal to the excess of the fair market value of the Common Stock at the time the option was exercised over the exercise price (but not in excess of the gain realized on the sale).
+Generally, if the participant has not satisfied the holding period requirement, the participant will recognize ordinary income upon the disposition of the Common Stock at the time the option was exercised over the exercise price (but not in excess of the gain realized on the sale).
 The balance of the realized gain, if any, generally will be capital gain.
 An employee who dies while holding an incentive stock option is entitled to beneficial tax treatment upon exercise and disposition of the option regardless of whether the employee satisfies the employment or holding period requirements.
 The Company will not be entitled to a deduction with respect to the exercise of an incentive stock option, although the Company generally will be entitled to a deduction to the extent the participant recognizes ordinary income.